 While welcomed by some, the letter had a considerable backlash, with many placing it within the ‘cancel culture’ debate.
-This is a chance to examine the issues with Noam Chomsky.
-All those who register can submit questions and a selection will be asked to him.

 Please consider making a donation of any amount here.
 The donations help our organisation to continue.
 With Coronavirus we have lost our income.

 Sometimes called “the father of modern linguistics”, Chomsky is also a major figure in analytic philosophy and one of the founders of the field of cognitive science.
 He is one of the most cited scholars alive.
 As an activist he is vocally anti-capitalist and anti-imperialist, speaking out against many conflicts and is currently highly critical of Donald Trump.